umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/Load-Balancing/file-system-replication.md

 versionFrom: 8.0.0
 ---

-## Non-synchronised/replicated file system
+## Standalone File System
+:::note
+(No file replication is configured, deployment handles updating files on the different servers)

 If the file system on your servers isn't performing any file replication then no _Umbraco_ configuration file changes are necessary.
+However Media will need to be configured to use a shared location such as Blob storage or S3.

-Depending on the configuration and performance of the local storage you might need to consider Examine Directory Factory Options and the Umbraco temporary storage location.
+Depending on the configuration and performance of the environment's local storage you might need to consider [Examine Directory Factory Options](#examine-directory-factory-options) and the [Umbraco temporary storage location](../../../../Reference/Config/webconfig/index.md#umbracocorelocaltempstorage).

-## Synchronised/replicated or shared file system
+## Synchronised File System
+:::note
+(the servers are performing file replication, updates to a file on one server, updates the corresponding file on any other servers)

-If the file system on your servers is performing file replication then the Umbraco temporary folder must be excluded from replication.
+If the file system on your servers is performing file replication then the Umbraco temporary folder (`App_Data/TEMP`) must be excluded from replication.

 If the file system on your servers is located on shared storage you will need to configure Umbraco to locate the Umbraco temporary folder outside of the shared storage.